Chart Color Schemes

 Infrastructure

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified zero projects likely to impact this area.
 Notable projects include Wamuran Irrigation Scheme, Queensland Supergrid South, D'Aguilar Highway Safety Improvements, and Queensland Energy Roadmap 2025.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.